SoulSeekkor/NginxPanel/README.md

     /opt/nginxpanel/NginxPanel
     ```

+6. On first launch the self-signed PFX and app.config files will be generated in /etc/nginxpanel, modify the config to customize port and PFX/password.
-6. Nginx can be installed from the application itself, it will give you the option of using the package manager, stable, or mainline versions.
+7. Nginx can be installed from the application itself, it will give you the option of using the package manager, stable, or mainline versions.
-7. ACME.sh can (and should) be installed from the application itself.
+8. ACME.sh can (and should) be installed from the application itself.

 ## Running as a service